rackslab/Slurm-web/doc/usage.rst

 Again, a small legendary in a frame at the top right corner gives a recap of these information.

+To get more details about the activity on one specific node or core, you can click on it.

+Once clicked, an information box shows up with the same details about jobs, as in the box about job of the Jobs view.

+3D View
+_______

+This view shows a representation in three dimensions of the HPC, according to how it is defined in the ``racks.xml`` file.

+As on the JobsMap view, it gives the activity on each core, showing the color of the current processed job.

+You can choose between 3 ways of visualization:

+* *Camera orbit*:
+  Change its angle by clicking and moving the mouse.
+Zoom in with a scroll up, out with a scroll down.

+* *Camera first person*:
+  Move the camera with the arrow keys.
+Change its angle by pointing the wished direction with the mouse.

+* *Pacman*:
+  A view with an automatically moving between racks.

 Partitions view
 ---------------